PMO Roles and Responsibilities: The Ultimate Guide

 Stakeholder Management

 The Project Management Office facilitates clear communication channels between stakeholders and project managers to ensure alignment of goals, expectations, and activities throughout the project lifecycle.
 This includes regular status updates, progress reports, and meetings with key stakeholders.
-All of this helps in gathering feedback, addressing stakeholder concerns, and managing conflicts for successful delivery.
+All of this helps gather feedback, address stakeholder concerns, and manage conflicts for successful delivery.

 Knowledge Management